Plan cloud hybrid search for SharePoint in Microsoft 365

 If you choose the SSO option, you can also configure password synchronization if you want to as a backup for SSO, but you must configure at least one of the two (password synchronization or SSO).
-Learn more and how to configure the two methods in Office 365 integration with on-premises environments.
+Learn more and how to configure the two methods in Microsoft 365 integration with on-premises environments.

 Why can't users get hybrid results with cloud hybrid search when they're members of the Domain Users security group?

 Some organizations assign access rights to their on-premises content by using one of the default security groups in Windows Server Active Directory (AD), for example the Domain Users security group.

 The Azure Active Directory Connect synchronization tool by default excludes some objects from synchronization.
 Security groups that have the attribute IsCriticalSecurityObject=true is one set of objects that the tool excludes, and Domain Users is an example of such a security group.
 Therefore, the access rights for the members of Domain Users aren't available in Azure Active Directory (AAD).
 Even if users have access to on-premises content, they don't get search results when they search for that content.

 Instead, assign access rights by using a group that doesn't have IsCriticalSecurityObject=true, for example the Everyone group, the Authenticated Users group, or a custom group.
 For a list of the conditions for excluding objects and more information about unexpected synchronization results, see One or more objects don't sync when using the Azure Active Directory Sync tool.

 Does your organization have on-premises content that's sensitive?